 - Conception of online activities

-- Preparation for possible attack with friendly and hostile systems
+- Preparation for attack with friendly and hostile course

-- Post-M&A communication for the integration of companies (post-merger integration)
+- Post-M&A communication for company integration (post-merger integration)